 Becoming broken is often a lifetime of trial, temptation, and affliction.
 You will ‘log-in’ many hours in the desert.
 Many of His best soldiers have been recruited from that barren place.
-The Holy Spirit is our best guide through the distinct aridity of such places.
+The Holy Spirit is our best guide through the difficult aridity of such extremes.

 “Before God could bring me to this place He has broken me a thousand times.”